See Megyn Kelly’s Softer Look As She Prepares To Take On NBC Duties

 “I’m the one who tucks them in, which is worth more to me than any money, any job, any power.”

 Megyn Kelly’s hiring at NBC has turned out a spate of tabloid reports that top anchors at the network are nervous about their jobs being in danger.
-When it was revealed that Al Roker and Tamron Hall’s 9 a.m. hour of Today would be cancelled next fall in spite of its good ratings, Hall left the network.
+When it was revealed that Al Roker and Tamron Hall’s 9 a.m. hour of Today would be canceled next fall in spite of its good ratings, Hall left the network.
 The studio’s move was to make room for Kelly and what she’ll bring to the table in her morning hosting duties.

 Today’s Matt Lauer told TV Insider that he looks forward to working with Megyn Kelly and calls her “multi-talented.”